What is a Temporary Food Establishment?

 Do TFEs need to comply with the CFPM requirement?

 A “Food Establishment” by definition includes a “temporary facility or location where consumption is on or off the premises.”
 Thus, a TFE is a type of Food Establishment.
 Section 12VAC5-421-55 Certified Food Protection Manager of the Virginia Food Regulations contains no specific exemption for TFEs nor has there been an exemption for TFEs from the Demonstration of Knowledge requirement.
 Only TFEs that meet the criteria for exemption in 12VAC5-421-55 B. will not need to have a CFPM.
-This exemption is for food establishments (TFEs included) that serve only non-TCS food and food establishments where food handling does not exceed reheating, cold holding, and hot holding of commercially processed and packaged ready-to-eat foods.
+This exemption is for food establishments (TFEs included) that serve only non-TCS food and food establishments where food handling does not exceed reheating or cold holding commercially processed, fully cooked TCS foods.

 Learn more about the CFPM requirement on our Certified Food Protection Manager (CFPM) Certification webpage.